 - Children and teens between the ages of 5 and 17 should limit the use of electronic media for entertainment to no more than 2 hours per day.

 - Encourage your kids to participate in a variety of age appropriate activities.
 Team sports and extra-curricular activities are great for building skills and keeping active.
 During school holidays consider a sports camp at Australian Sports Camps to keep them safe, occupied and active.
-9 sports are offered and kids are grouped by age and ability.
+ASC offer 10+ sports; grouping kids by age and ability.
 This is also a great opportunity to discover if a sport is right for your child before you sign them up to a club.

 - Establish a regular schedule for physical activity.
 Team sports are great for this as they have scheduled training and games.
 Consistency is the key to forming good habits, that your child will carry into adulthood.